-Prerequisite: IDES 202 | F, S (Upon demand)
+Prerequisite: IDES 202 | F, and upon demand

 This is a fundamental course in which the student develops a residential interior.
-The course includes lectures, in-class assignments, on-site investigation, field trips and critiques.
+The course includes lectures, inclass assignments, on-site investigation, field trips and critiques.
 The student will accomplish projects and learn essential skills such as client analysis, programming, space planning, code analysis, furniture and finish selection.
 In addition, electrical, lighting, and plumbing requirements are introduced and a set of working drawings is required.